FMCW Radar Interference Mitigation based on the Fractional Fourier Transform: Results

 \subsection{Performance}

 As we can see in Fig. \ref{fig:ecdfs}, our proposed \textit{IMfrac} performs best across all metrics.
 Padding generally improves the performance of our method, as interferences are detected more easily and artifacts can be removed after termination of our algorithm.
-Performance improvements are larger for the oracle variants than for the CFAR-classification-based variants, as the oracle without padding sometimes falsely zeroes a high number of samples if an interference has not been properly compressed.
+Performance improvements are larger for the oracle variants than for the CFAR-detection-based variants, as the oracle without padding sometimes falsely zeroes a high number of samples if an interference has not been properly compressed.
 On some metrics, the performances of the oracles are closely matched by the CFAR-based implementations.
-We observe the typical effects of zeroing as explained in Sec. \ref{sec:zeroing}, where zeroing with oracle detection leads to a high TPR, but also a high FAR; An example can be seen in Fig. \ref{fig:rd}h.
+The method by Chen et al. \cite{chen2024interference} also outperforms zeroing and ramp filtering by a large margin, which highlights the overall potential of the FrFT for FMCW mutual IM.
+Furthermore, our padding scheme also improves the performance of \cite{chen2024interference}, as the approximation error of the fast approximate FrFT is smaller when the signal's energy is confined to the center of the time-frequency plane \cite{ozaktas1996digital}.
+We observe the typical effects of zeroing as explained in Sec. \ref{sec:zeroing}, where zeroing with oracle detection leads to a high TPR, but also a high FAR; {an} example can be seen in Fig. \ref{fig:rd}h.
 The performance gap between zeroing with oracle and envelope change-point detection highlights the difficulty of designing robust interference detectors in the time-domain.
 Ramp filtering outperforms zeroing with envelope change-point detection in our experiment.